 - Vanilla extract

-- All purpose flour – what gets the filling to be nice and thick.
+- All purpose flour – so that apple pie filling is nice and thick

 - A pinch of salt – to open up the flavors!